imuncle/gitblog/README_en.md

 The comments feature is referenced by [Gitment](https://github.com/imsun/gitment).
 I borrowed its css and rewrite the js doc.

-You can set labels for each article in Github issues page, and all the labels will become an item in menu.
-So be sure to delete the default labels that Github provide.
+You can set labels for each article in Github issues page.

 ## How to Start
 ### Get this repo